smartscripts-nl/dynamic-xray/README.md

 ## License

-GNU General Public License (GPLv3): free to use, modify and distribute your version.
+GNU General Public License (GPLv3): open source software, free to use, modify and distribute your version.
 Naming me as the author of the very first version would be nice.